Deploy monitoring in Skype for Business Server 2015

 Although the unified data collection agents are automatically installed and activated on each Front End server, that does not mean that you will automatically begin to collect monitoring data the moment you finish installing Skype for Business Server 2015.
 Instead, you must do two things: you must associate your Front End servers/Front End pools with a monitoring database, and you must enable Call Detail Recording (CDR) and/or Quality of Experience (QoE) monitoring at the global scope and/or the site scope.

-For step-by-step instructions on associating Front End servers or Front End pools with a monitoring database, see the topic Associating a monitoring store with a Front End pool in Skype for Business Server 2015 in the Deployment guide.
+For step-by-step instructions on associating Front End servers or Front End pools with a monitoring database, see the topic Associate a monitoring store with a Front End pool in Skype for Business Server 2015 in the Deployment guide.
 After these associations have been made, and after your new Skype for Business Server topology has been published, you will still not be able to collect monitoring data.
 That's because, by default, both CDR and QoE data collection is disabled when you install Skype for Business Server 2015.

 In order to begin data collection you will need to enable CDR and/or QoE monitoring.
 (Note that you do not have to enable both CDR and QoE monitoring; if you prefer, you can enable one type of monitoring while leaving the other type disabled.)
 To enable CDR monitoring at the global scope run the following command from within the Skype for Business Server Management Shell: